PeterBrain/magento2-terms-conditions/README.md

 - Unzip the zip file in `app/code/PeterBrain`

-This extension is dependent on [PeterBrain Core](https://github.com/PeterBrain/magento2-peterbrain-core).
-Make sure that you have installed it first.
+This extension requires [PeterBrain Core](https://github.com/PeterBrain/magento2-peterbrain-core).
+Ensure that you have it installed prior to installing this module.
+Use Composer to install it automatically with this module.

 ### Enable & deploy